 - High geometric accuracy is required in the manufacturing process;

 - Clean and dry pressurized air supply is required.

-This is why this kind of bearing that can achieve no friction and wear within the design load is not popularized.
+The main drawback of air bearings is their high precision requirements and challenging production technology.
+This is the reason why this type of bearing, which can achieve zero friction and wear within the design load, is not widely used.